craftercms/docs/source/developers/plugins/blueprints.rst

 |

 Generally, pure HTML templates have a file structure similar to the picture above.
-To start, you'll want to copy all files except for ``index.html`` and any other ``.html`` files to your site's ``static-assets`` like this:
+To start, you'll want to copy all files except for ``index.html`` and any other ``.html`` files to your project's ``static-assets`` like this:

 .. image:: /_static/images/blueprint/blueprint-template-static-assets.png
 	        :width: 45%